From 9 years old.

 Around the works

-«Knowing, from a very young age, that one is struck by some mysterious prohibition to exist forces one to ask daily questions that do not delay in becoming certain» (A destiny, 2016).
+"Knowing, from a very young age, that one is struck by some mysterious prohibition to exist forces a daily questioning that does not take long to become certain" (A destiny, 2016).
 The life and work of Georges-Arthur Goldschmidt create bridges between Germany and France, history and language, literature and testimony.
 For Marcel Cohen, it is important to "do with almost nothing".

 In the presence of